Shoes01/gameattempt2/README.md

   - [ ] Implement a more cohesive UI
 - [ ] QoL Maintenance II
 - [ ] Enemy NPC: Firing logic
+  - [ ] Ensure the player is able to die correctly
 - [ ] Momentum based weapons
   - [ ] Weapons impart momentum on user and target
 - [ ] Radar Based Detection